Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints the effective ussername of the current user
+This script prints all the groups the current user is part of